CharlesStockman/linuxConfiguration/README.md

 Distrohopping is a fact of life for linux users.
 I am working on making it easier.
 The basic idea is there are three steps to building a linux enivronment.
 The three steps are:

-			* Install the sofware from multiple repostiroes including arch, pip and docker
+			* Install the sofware from multiple repositories including arch, pip and docker
 			* retrieve dotifles
 			* configure the linux system using scripts

+By Separating the intallation of the software from the configuration, the configuration script can only be written once and we can have multiple installation scripts where each installation script for a linux distribution.

 ## Steps